-Right-click in the left pane, then click New Event Rule.
+Right-click on the Server tab, and then click New Event Rule.

-In the left pane, expand the Site you want to configure, then click Event Rules.
+On the Server tab, expand the Site you want to configure, and then click Event Rules.
 In the right pane, click New.

 On the main menu, click Configuration > New Event Rule.